leamusa/js-paliedispari/README.md

 1. **User Input Requests:**

-   - `prompt` the user to choose between "odd" or "even" using .
+   - `prompt` the user to choose between "odd" or "even"
-   - `prompt` the user to enter a number from 1 to 5 using
+   - `prompt` the user to enter a number from 1 to 5
-   - `parseInt` to convert it to an integer using .
+   - `parseInt` to convert it to an integer

 2. **User Input and Computer Number Registration:**

-   - `evenOddChoice` to Record the user's choice in the variable .
+   - `evenOddChoice` to Record the user's choice in the variable
    - `random` to Generate a random number
-   - `pcNumb` memorizing into the variable
+   - `pcNumb` memorizing the variable

 3. **Sum Calculation and Parity Determination:**

-   - `sum`Calculate the sum of the user's number/computer
+   - `sum` Calculate the sum of the number for the user/computer
-   - `even or odd` Determine if the sum is using the modulo operator `%` the result in the variable
+   - `even or odd` Determine if the sum is using the modulo operator `%`
-   - `result`.mem the result in the variAble
+   - `result`.mem the result in the variable

 4. **Console Information Printing:**